-For too many women, having a baby means losing your job or a promotion.
-Yes, even in 2013.
+For too many women, having a baby still means losing your job or a promotion.

 Every time a woman is fired, forced to take leave, denied a promotion or not hired because she is pregnant or because an employer fears she might become pregnant, she is experiencing discrimination – and it hurts her, her family and our economy.
 It’s also illegal.